6 Spanish Family Immersion Programs to Travel and Learn Spanish Together [Updated in 2024]

 Local host families can accommodate families of up to six members.
 If you want a more independent arrangement, there are furnished apartments available for families as well.

-La Mariposa Spanish School (Nicaragua)
+2. Best for Nature Lovers: La Mariposa Spanish School (Nicaragua)

 La Mariposa (the name translates to “butterfly”) provides intensive instruction in an eco-lodge setting.
 This immersion experience provides one-on-one language classes, organic meals and the opportunity to volunteer while on-site.
 There are also cultural lessons (such as dancing and cooking) in addition to language lessons.